Become a member of our artist stakeholder group

-Our Vision is to create a world class centre for Carnival arts on the edge of the Pennine Hills, providing exceptionally high quality facilities for artists, audiences, young people, and communities from Tameside and beyond.
+Our vision is to create a world class centre for Carnival arts on the edge of the Pennines, providing exceptionally high quality facilities for artists, audiences, young people, and communities from Tameside and beyond.
 Visitors to this stunning complex will mix with the most dynamic artists and ideas from around the globe, to learn, participate, dream, create, grow, and share.

 What is the artist stakeholder group?

-We want to make sure that the resources are valuable, relevant, strategic and important to the network of artists and groups that are based in our local area, or work with us regularly.
+We want to make sure that The Vale is valuable, relevant, strategic and important to the network of artists and groups that are based in our local area and work with us regularly.
 We want to make sure that your voice is heard and that you can have creative input into the project.
 We want to ensure the spaces and equipment will aid you in your own professional development and work, assisting you to continue to create incredible things, in creative places, with incredible people.

 You will be invited to periodic creative stakeholder meetings to discuss developments, current and future plans.
 These will be a mixture of facilitated discussion sessions and more open planning events where you can bring your own discussions to the agenda.
 This will also be an opportunity to connect with and learn from other local artists and cultural leaders.
 You will also have the opportunity to put yourself forward for election and sit on the board of Global Grooves.
 The board position will enable you to represent the voice of our creative community, contribute to strategy, and vote on key decisions.